AnkurNahar/Simple-Calculator/README.md

 #SimpleCalculatorWebsite
-A website for simple arithmetic calculations that stores calculations in the local browser.

-Tools used: JavaScript, Bootstrap, HTML, CSS
+For simple arithmetic calculations that are stored in local browser Tools Used: JavaScript, Bootstrap, CSS, HTML